Cumulative Impact Assessment Consultation 2023

 The extent of the existing Cumulative Impact Area is shown in the map:

-You can request a paper version or alternative formats of this survey by emailing consultation@bristol.gov.uk or by calling 0117 922 2848.
+This consultation was open from 29 June 2023 until 21 September 2023.
+Paper versions or alternative formats of this survey were available on request by emailing consultation@bristol.gov.uk or by calling 0117 922 2848.

 What happens next?